Eawag-SIAM/SimulatedAnnealingABC.jl/README.md

 - `checkpoint_display`: every how many population updates information on the inference progress is displayed.
 Default value is `100`.
 Recommended value with a long inference is `500` or more (to avoid unnecessarily lenghty output files).
 Note that `n` population updates correspond to `n*n_particles` particle updates.

 The following arguments rarely require adjustments.

-- `resample`: number of succesfull particle updates between consecutive particle resampling events.
+- `resample`: number of successful particle updates between consecutive particle resampling events.
 Default value is `2*n_particles`.
 - `β`: tuning hyperparameter governing the equilibration/mixing speed, used to rescale the jump covariance matrix.
 Default value is `β=0.8`.
-- `δ`: tuning hyperparameter governing the size of population resamplings.
+- `δ`: tuning hyperparameter governing the size of population resampling.
 Default value is `δ=0.1`.
 - `checkpoint_history`: every how many population updates information on the inference progress is stored for postprocessing.
 Default value is `1`.

 We will run the three different algorithms (`type = 1,2,3`) and compare their outputs.

 ```Julia
 using SimulatedAnnealingABC